Ways to experience Indigenous culture across Ontario

 Learn about the strong spirituality and history of these gentle creatures and their connections to Indigenous culture through song and storytelling.

-Details: overnight accommodation in a teepee or a cabin are also available
+Overnight accommodation in a teepee or a cabin is available.

 Location: 837 Gregory Drive East, Chatham